wygulmage/after-sundown/monsters.md

 There are prophetic maps available that plot the likely eruptions of new Reborn, and there are more than a few supernatural creatures and organizations of supernatural creatures that take an active interest in such matters.
 The Makhzen and Marduk Society traditionally find the Reborn to be natural members and go to great lengths to recruit them.
 Reborn are interesting in that they can be successfully identified with prophetic writings and comparisons to ancient statues and paintings long before they actually develop any powers.

 A Reborn has an Orphic power source and a Lunar power schedule.

-[table][mrow]The First Reborn?
+#### The First Reborn?

-[row]It is apparently true that no Reborn is ever born (much less awakened) during the lifetime of one of their past lives.
+It is apparently true that no Reborn is ever born (much less awakened) during the lifetime of one of their past lives.
 Furthermore, all past lives are truly _in the past_, and there are no future incarnations remembered by any Reborn.
 So it stands to reason that at the earliest, the first Reborn had to have been born a couple generations after the first human.
-The earliest Reborn who is specifically listed in the secret histories is Krishna: a mighty Tamil warrior who lived around 670 BCE and who had at least one previous life as a sage.[/table]
+The earliest Reborn who is specifically listed in the secret histories is Krishna: a mighty Tamil warrior who lived around 670 BCE and who had at least one previous life as a sage.

-[list]**Reborn Starting Powers**
+#### Reborn Starting Powers

-- Core Discipline: Celerity -
+Core Discipline: Celerity

 * Quickness (Basic Celerity)
 * Nimble Feet (Basic Celerity)

-- Basic Powers -
+Basic Powers

 * Supernatural Senses (Basic Discernment)
 * Summon Spirit (Basic Necromancy)
 * Attract (Basic Magnetism)
 * Shadow Casting (Basic Play of Shadows)

--Advanced Powers -
+Advanced Powers

 * Shifting Sands (Celerity / Magnetism Devotion)
 * Psychometry (Advanced Discernment)

-**Distinctive Flaw:** Distinctive Appearance[/list] **Story Inspiration:** She, The Mummy
+**Distinctive Flaw:** Distinctive Appearance
+**Story Inspiration:** She, The Mummy

-**[size=20]The Fallen: Rising from the Ashes[/size]**
+### The Fallen: Rising from the Ashes
-"_There is only one thing worse in the world than to be talked about.
-And that is to not be talked about._"
+_"There is only one thing worse in the world than to be talked about.
+And that is to not be talked about."_

 Those luminaries whose souls are scoured out to beyond the possibility of recognition by the harsh infernos of Limbo are left ageless shells, they are The Fallen.
 Sometimes a man can become so by coming into possession of some demonic trinket that slowly or calamitously steals away their existence.
 But more commonly this is the result of a child being stolen away into the Dark Reflection by mirror goblins to toil away in the edifices of the dark king.
 These changelings usually are worked to death, and never see home.
 But sometimes a luminary child will grow hard and strong, and bitter like long steeped tea.
 And they will someday find way to escape their soot covered prison and return triumphantly to their parents, to be clasped again by loving hands and to walk again amongst mothers and friends.
 But this is perhaps the cruelest aspect of fairy captivity, for the children so taken are not long sought after for powerful magics are wrought to remove the Fallen from the thoughts of those who care for them.
 It is an alienating experience for those lucky enough to escape servitude back to the mortal world - while the family they remember like as not still exists, it is rare indeed that this family has any familiarity with them in return.